govau/content-guide/_pages/privacy.md

 permalink: "/privacy/"
 ---

-This privacy statement is about [guides.service.gov.au/content-guide/](http://guides.service.gov.au/content-guide/) --- this is an online service managed by the Digital Transformation Agency (DTA), located in Canberra, Australia.
+This privacy statement is about [guides.service.gov.au/content-guide/](http://guides.service.gov.au/content-guide/) --- this is an online service managed by the Digital Transformation Agency (DTA).
+The DTA is located in Canberra, Australia.

 The [Digital Transformation Agency privacy policy](https://www.dta.gov.au/privacy-statement/){:rel="external"} describes how we handle your personal information.